Clarification of PR Notice 2003-1

-To provide clarification of Pesticide Registration (PR) Notice 2003-1 (12 pp, 73K, About PDF) regarding labeling of pesticide products under the National Organic Program (NOP), the Environmental Protection Agency’s (EPA’s) Office of Pesticide Programs (OPP) has been working with the U.S. Department of Agriculture’s (USDA’s) NOP.
-If there are comments or questions related to this clarification, please contact Chris Pfeifer at the Biopesticides and Pollution Prevention Division of OPP Chris Pefier, (Pfeifer.Chris@epa.gov).
+To clarify Pesticide Registration (PR) Notice 2003-1 regarding labeling of pesticide products under the National Organic Program (NOP), the Environmental Protection Agency’s (EPA’s) Office of Pesticide Programs (OPP) has been working with the U.S. Department of Agriculture’s (USDA’s) NOP.
+If there are comments or questions related to this clarification, please contact Chris Pfeifer, (Pfeifer.Chris@epa.gov) in the Biopesticides and Pollution Prevention Division of OPP.

 In the PR Notice, EPA stated that the phrase “For Organic Production” provided information about the use of a product in USDA’s NOP program and would not likely be perceived as safety information.
 Since that time, EPA has also allowed “For Organic Gardening” as a statement on products not intended for large commercial agriculture.
 While such products may be used by home gardeners wanting to follow the NOP, these products can also be purchased and used by smaller growers with limited need for large packages of pesticide products.